ESRS: A beginner's guide to the EU's sustainability reporting standards.

 What is ESRS?

-ESRS provides the framework for reporting ESG data, as per the CSRD, which impacts nearly 50,000 companies in the EU.
+ESRS provides the framework for reporting ESG data, as per the CSRD.
+After the 2026 Omnibus reforms, that mandatory reporting applies to large companies with more than 1,000 employees and over €450 million in net turnover – a much smaller group than the nearly 50,000 companies the directive originally covered.
 It was developed by the European Financial Reporting Advisory Group (EFRAG) and consists of 12 standards divided into four categories: general, environmental, social, and governance.

 The purpose of this framework is to provide guidelines for enterprises on what data to report and how to report it.
 It standardises and streamlines reporting for all affected entities so that the data is comprehensive, verifiable, and comparable.